rdtarvin/RADseq_Quito_2017/_posts/2017-08-02-afternoon-2bRAD-pyrad.md

 # Use typical filter values, i.e., 90% of bases in a read should have a q-value aboce 20
 # This is a for loop, which allows you to execute the same command with arguments across multiple files
+# The 'i' variable is a place holder
 for i in ls *.tr0; do fastq_quality_filter $i -q 20 -p 90 > ${i}_R1_.trim; done

 # zip the files to save space